 How To Ensure My Electric Fireplace Doesn’t Look Cheap

-First, it needs to sufficiently put out enough heat to warm the area.
-If it can’t properly warm the room or needs help from an additional electric heater, then it isn’t doing its primary job.
+First, it needs to put out enough heat to warm the area sufficiently.
+It isn’t doing its primary job if it can’t properly warm the room or needs help from an additional electric heater.

 Second, it needs to realistically simulate the actual look and atmosphere that comes with a fireplace that burns wood.
-The flames should look realistic but also have additional elements that help add to the full immersion of the fireplace.
+The flames should look realistic and have additional elements that help add to the total immersion of the fireplace.

-Let’s cover how electric fireplaces make heat and how they produce their flame visuals so that you can make sure you are buying an electric fireplace that fits these requirements.
+Let’s cover how electric fireplaces make heat and how they produce their flame visuals to make sure you buy an electric fireplace that fits these requirements.

 How Do Electric Fireplaces Make Heat?

 Electric fireplaces primarily make heat through convection.
 First, the fireplace draws cooler air from the room into the fireplace itself.
-Inside, a heat source like a heating coil will make the air warm.
+Inside, a heat source like a heating coil will warm the air.
 Then the warm air is circulated back out into the room.